• Home

 You don’t have to monitor the investments, readjust your portfolio, and hope you have money after a market downturn.

-Annuities are considered an insurance contract.
+Annuities are considered insurance contracts.
 This makes them subject to state law.

 Depending on the state you live in, the money in an annuity may be protected from creditors even if you go into bankruptcy.